-For the Marinara topping: cut the anchovies in small pieces and mince the garlic.
+Cut the anchovies in small pieces and mince the garlic.
 Mix them in a bowl with tomato sauce, oregano and capers.
 There should be enough Marinara topping to fill 4 Portobello caps.

 Note: the Marinara sauce, although the word Marinara can deceive by its reference to the Mare, i.e. Sea, is only tomato sauce, garlic and oregano.
 Any other addition on this basis is just an addition, like anchovies and capers or even mushroom stems as in this case.

-For the Margherita topping: in a bowl, mix the remaining basil leaves with tomato sauce, a drop of EVOO and a pinch of salt.
+In a bowl, mix the remaining basil leaves with tomato sauce, a drop of EVOO and a pinch of salt.
 There should be enough Margherita topping to fill the other 4 Portobello caps.
 Decorate the mushrooms with stripes of ham and thin slices of mozzarella and, optional, a sprinkled of grated Parmigiano.

 Note: the Margherita base sauce is only tomato sauce, mozzarella (or Fior di latte) and basil.
 Any other addition is just an addition like ham and grated Parmigiano or even mushroom stems as in this case.

-Tip: For a tasty finish, top the miniature pizzas with a drop of EVOO before baking them.
+Top the miniature pizzas with a drop of EVOO before baking them.

 Bake Portobello mushrooms for 15 minutes to 180° C and serve warm.